LSSTDESC/descqa/README.md

 ### Step 2: Develop

 Hack on!
-Make changes in your local descqa clone.
+Make changes inside your local descqa clone.

 ### Step 3: Test

-_Note: Stay in `your/own/directory/descqa-local` for this step.
-You do **not** need to go to the main descqa directory to run the test._

-Simply run:
+Make sure you are in your local descqa clone:

     cd your/own/directory/descqa-local

+And simply run:

     ./run_master.sh -v

 The `-v` argument allows the error messages to be printed out, which is useful for debugging.